AckerlyXu/heima/articles/automation/automation-troubleshooting-automation-errors.md

 ### Scenario: A long running runbook consistently fails with the exception: "The job cannot continue running because it was repeatedly evicted from the same checkpoint".
 **Reason for the error:**
-This is by design behavior due to the "Fair Share" monitoring of processes within Azure Automation, which automatically suspends a runbook if it executes longer than 3 hours.
+This behavior is by design due to the "Fair Share" monitoring of processes within Azure Automation, which automatically suspends a runbook if it executes longer than three hours.
 However, the error message returned does not provide "what next" options.
 A runbook can be suspended for a number of reasons.
 Suspends happen mostly due to errors.
 For example, an uncaught exception in a runbook, a network failure, or a crash on the Runbook Worker running the runbook, will all cause the runbook to be suspended and start from its last checkpoint when resumed.

 **Troubleshooting tips:**
 The documented solution to avoid this issue is to use Checkpoints in a workflow.
-To learn more refer to [Learning PowerShell Workflows](automation-powershell-workflow.md#checkpoints).
-A more thorough explanation of "Fair Share" and Checkpoint can be found in this blog article [Using Checkpoints in Runbooks](https://azure.microsoft.com/blog/azure-automation-reliable-fault-tolerant-runbook-execution-using-checkpoints/).
+To learn more, refer to [Learning PowerShell Workflows](automation-powershell-workflow.md#checkpoints).
+A more thorough explanation of "Fair Share" and Checkpoint can be found in this blog article [Using Checkpoints in Runbooks](https://azure.microsoft.com/en-us/blog/azure-automation-reliable-fault-tolerant-runbook-execution-using-checkpoints/).

 ## Common errors when importing modules
 ### Scenario: Module fails to import or cmdlets can't be executed after importing